CityOfZion/neo-tools/README.md

   * neon-js/native/cli/rpc/getBestBlockHash - Get the hash of the tallest block
   * neon-js/native/cli/rpc/getBlockCount - Get the number of blocks in the chain
   * neon-js/native/cli/rpc/getBlock - Get the block by number or hash or most recent
+  * neon-js/native/cli/rpc/getAccountState - Get the account stat for an address
+  * neon-js/native/cli/rpc/getRawTransaction - Get a transaction by hash or block
 * Neo Status - Performs health checks on Neo Network - See sectoin "Neo Status" Below
   * Vitals included:
     * version